battleoverflow/catherine/README.md

     Catherine
 </h1>

-The Catherine Framework is a general-purpose cybersecurity framework built to aggregate, validate, decode, decrypt, and maintain data.
-Catherine currently collects information from dumping hexadecimal content from files, validates malicious domains & IP addresses, attempts to crack unknown hashes, handles real-time database analysis, various types of decoding, and much more.
+The Catherine Framework is a general-purpose cybersecurity framework built to provide extended support to defense (blue & purple) operations.
+Catherine currently collects information from dumping hexadecimal content from files, validates malicious domains & IP addresses, attempts to crack unknown hashes, handles real-time database analysis, various types of decoding, and much more in a quick CLI utility.
 Thanks to Catherine being built in an easily packaged executable, you can quickly download the tool by running `cargo install catherine` via the `Cargo` ecosystem.
-Catherine can also be quickly compiled by pulling down the source code from `git` and simply running `cargo build`.
+Catherine can also be quickly compiled by pulling down the source code from `git` and simply running `cargo build` or `make` to build alongside modules.

+NOTE: Modules do require Go, Python, and C build utilities to be installed.

 Catherine provides a Command Line Interface (CLI) and Graphical User Interface (GUI) built into the executable.
 This means whether you install from source or `Cargo`, you can choose your method of use.

+This project will most likely be in an experimental state for a long time.
+This project is a personal endeavor to explore different ways to control or manipulate data utilizing Rust.
+A more stable and production-oriented crate is available here: [Mercy](https://github.com/azazelm3dj3d/mercy).
+Mercy is an open-source Rust crate and CLI designed for building cybersecurity utilities and projects.

 ## Installation